SDCOE does not recommend or encourage teachers to concurrently enroll in Induction and a Masters program.

 Textbook & Course Materials

-Assignments and course materials will be available online through HAIKU.
+Assignments and course materials will be available online through Powerschool Learning.
 The course materials include but are not limited to: